kadencooper2005/Top_Movies_2025/README.md

 # 🎬 Movie Ratings by Genre

-This is a Dash web application that visualizes movie ratings across different genres using an interactive bar chart interface.
+This Dash app provides an interactive bar chart visualization of movie ratings by genre.
+It’s currently a demo version with limited features — further improvements are planned but not guaranteed.
+Use it as-is for now.

 ## What It Does